AMD and Intel constantly compete to deliver the optimal possible performance while maintaining power proportional to efficiency.

 - Verify the reduction in power usage (and performance) and stability.

-Afterwards, redo steps 3 to 5 in order to gradually reduce the voltage until you achieve your power consumption objectives.
+Afterwards, redo steps 3 to 5 in order to progressively reduce the voltage until you achieve your power consumption objectives.

 Final Words

-The act of overclocking, undervolting, and everything else that comes with these processes is not simple.
-But, with comprehensive guides such as this one above, you should be able to safely get through it and turn your system furnace into a chilled CPU.
+The act of overclocking, undervolting, and everything else that comes with these processes is not uncomplicated.
+But, with thorough guides such as this one above, you should be able to safely get through it and turn your system furnace into a cool CPU.

-Please make a small change to the text you have given.
+Please make a minor alteration to the text you have provided.